SPCSR/DisplayTemplates/Search Display Templates/Retrieve the list name in a display template/README.md

 File | Desciption
 --- | ---
 __Item_Listname.html__ | This is the item template which can be used to add the list names to the search results.
+__Item_Listname-OnPremises.html__ | Use this template if you are working on an on-premises environment.

 ## Result ##
 ![Result](http://www.eliostruyf.com/wp-content/uploads/2015/01/011615_1224_Retrievingt4.png)